Medical-Event-Data-Standard/meds_etl/README.md

 # meds_etl

-A collection of ETLs from common data formats to Medical Event Data Standard (MEDS)
+A collection of ETLs from common data formats to Medical Event Data Standard (MEDS).

 This package library currently supports: